zkck/zkck.github.io/content/posts/two-years-in-the-vault-part-1.md

 storing the credentials, in which case a templating solution would be more suitable.

-## Tip 4: Careful with create permissions on sys/policy
+## Tip 4: Beware of write permissions on `sys/policy`

+> Understanding this tip is a bit more involved, but please bear with me.
+It is
+> arguably the most important tip in this series, especially in environments
+> where security is critical.

-Vaults used in a complex system sometimes need to support new users being added to the Vault: for example adding a new role/user which has access to a subdirectory of a KVv2 secrets engine.
+Vaults used in a complex system sometimes need to support new users being asynchronously added to the Vault: for example adding a new role/user which has access to a subdirectory of a KVv2 secrets engine.
 To automate this, companies may resort to building some management component which automates the creation of a role/user and policies attached to it.

 The
 [`sys/policy`](https://developer.hashicorp.com/vault/api-docs/system/policy#create-update-policy)